9 Unexpected Things We Experienced During Our Bone Broth Detox

 “I slept great and it was a really productive today.
 I just feel cleaner.
 My mind is empty of all the fog.”

 “I tried to do a mini fast today, but was still ravenous from the 6-mile run the day before.
 I made it until 4:30pm, so about a 19 hr fast.
 I noticed I was craving foods filled with vitamin C, so I ate golden berries and sauerkraut.
 Also, I ate an entire bag of plantain chips.
 Lol.
 Skin is perking up :)”

 Also, what not to do (this sucked while we were doing it, but at least you can learn from our mistakes) if you want to keep hunger at bay:

-- Don’t fast for two days in a row and definitely, leave two days between fasting days
+- Don’t fast for two days in a row and leave two days between fasting days

 - Don’t run 6 miles and expect to be able to do a fast the following day, you simply need more recovery fuel than you can get from a bone broth detox fasting day

-- Don’t fast on days when you’re supposed to be super social because it makes it really hard to resist part-taking in the act of eating when everyone around you is doing it
+- Don’t fast on days when you’re supposed to be super social because it makes it really hard to resist eating when everyone around you is doing it

 Did we weigh in every day?
 Hell no, that’s just asking for trouble on a mental/emotional level.
 Plus, Dr. Kellyann recommends that you avoid doing this.
 However, we did weigh on day 1, as well as, on day 7.